-Windows, external doors and joinery

-Repair category: 1

-Notes: No obvious or significant defects were noted.
+Windows, external doors and joinery Repair category: 1 Notes: Where tested, no obvious or significant defects were noted to window or door units.
 Double glazing, particularly uPVC double glazing, can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance repairs will be required as part of an ongoing maintenance programme.
 Our valuation does assume that the installation of the windows does comply with the necessary regulations at the time of installation.